Freshly caught fish is delicious, no matter how you slice it.

 Cubé may be cube-shaped, but it actually comes from the Japanese for ‘pamper’ or ‘treat’ – which this minimalist Mayfair sushi restaurant hopes to offer via a menu of modern Japanese sushi and small plates.
 You’ll find everything from lightly seared wagyu beef to plates of boat-fresh sashimi, eased down by over 20 types of sake and 13 different Japanese whiskies.
 As for the wine, they’ll offer you the pick of the owner’s own wine cellar.
 Talk about a personal touch.

-Details: 4 Blenheim Street, Mayfair, W1S 1LB | Book here
+Details: 4 Blenheim Street, Mayfair, W1S 1LB | Make a booking at Cubé

 Sushi Masa | Willesden Green

-Utterly unassuming, right next to Willesden Green station, Sushi Masa is a neighbourhood gem with a convivial atmosphere.
+Utterly unassuming, parked right next to Willesden Green station, Sushi Masa is a long-standing neighbourhood gem with a convivial atmosphere.
 Every aspect of Japanese cuisine is represented well here, but the sushi’s a particular highlight – sake marinated oyster, fresh sea urchin, and expertly sliced sashimi keep locals coming back again and again.

-Details: 33b Walm Lane, NW2 5SH | Book here
+Details: 33b Walm Lane, NW2 5SH | Make a booking at Sushi Masa

 Jugemu | Soho